behestee/calc_repl/README.md

 ```

 ### Solution
 Change `#!d:\xampp\php\php.exe` to your php directory path.
-Sample if for Windows.
-In linux usually it should be `#!/usr/bin/php`
+Sample is for Windows.
+In linux it should be `#!/usr/bin/php`.
 Then go to the solution directory and run `php calc.php input.txt` command in Windows cmd prompt or `calc.php input.txt` in bash or linux terminal.